 The standard Leaf has 148bhp and gets from 0-62mph in 7.9 seconds, while the e+ has 214bhp and gets to 62mph from a standstill in 6.9 seconds.
 Acceleration feels smooth and easy, making it perfectly at home on UK roads, while the steering is light but accurate.
 The suspension has to be quite firm to accommodate the weight of the battery pack, but still rides well enough, with only the most jarring imperfections reaching passengers.
 Nissan says the Leaf is some 30% quieter than rivals with a petrol or diesel engine.

-The line-up starts with the Acenta model, which comes with equipment including cruise control, alloy wheels, a reversing camera and a large sat nav touchscreen.
+The line-up starts with the Acenta model, which comes with equipment including cruise control, alloy wheels, a reversing camera and a large touchscreen with the latest phone connectivity.
 Mid-spec N-Connecta adds a Tech Pack, which includes systems to make jobs like parking easier, heated seats and tinted windows, while top-spec Tekna offers LED headlights, a Bose audio system, extra safety kit and part-leather upholstery.
 It’s worth noting that the e+ model is only available with the N-Connecta and Tekna trims.

 To extend the Leaf's potential driving range, Nissan has introduced something called an 'e-Pedal', which allows you to drive with just the accelerator in almost all circumstances.
 This is activated by the driver and allows you to slow down and come to a halt just by gradually easing off the accelerator, with the conventional brakes only needed for more sudden stops.
 It also features Nissan's ProPilot self-driving tech, and a self-parking system - both of which work very well and are easy to use.

 The original Leaf was the first electric car to score five stars in Euro NCAP crash-testing, and its successor has managed to repeat the result.
 That’s even more impressive given how much tougher the test has become in recent years.
-Finishing 24th in our 2020 Driver Power owner satisfaction survey, owners praised the Leaf’s safety features and strong practicality but were critical of the overall driving experience.
+Finishing 40th in our 2021 Driver Power owner satisfaction survey, owners praised the Leaf’s running costs and smoothness, but complained about its infotainment system.

 If the Leaf’s target is to make electric driving accessible to more people, it scores a direct hit.
 With an attractive design, sensibly proportioned interior and longer driving range, it isn’t an EV for committed environmentalists only.
 Buyers after a petrol or diesel Volkswagen Golf or Ford Focus should seriously consider the electric Nissan.